openconfig/public/release/authorization/README.md

 ## Objective

-This proto definition and the reference code(to be delivered seperately) serve to describe an authorization framework for controlling which OpenConfig paths of a network device users can access.
+This proto definition and the reference code(to be delivered seperately) serve to describe an authorization framework for controlling which gNMI paths of a network device users can access.
 The authorization policy is initially intended to be deployed to a device, with the ability to define: